RAprogramm/cargo-quality/README.md

 }
 ```

 **Important:** This analyzer only detects issues and provides suggestions.
 It does not apply automatic fixes (`Fix::None`).
-Use `cargo quality check -a inline_comments` to see all inline comments that should be moved to doc blocks.
+Use `cargo qual check -a inline_comments` to see all inline comments that should be moved to doc blocks.

-When running `cargo quality check -a inline_comments`, the output shows:
+When running `cargo qual check -a inline_comments`, the output shows:
 ```
 [inline_comments] - 3 issues
   Inline comment found: "Add the numbers"